jsa-aerial/saite/README.md

 ## The `[<->]` tab

 The `[<->]` tab will be current upon startup.
-It holds the resources for converting JSON VGL to Clj.
+It holds the resources for converting JSON VG/VGL to Clj and Clj VG/VGL (including templates) to JSON.
 Both areas are code editors [CodeMirror](https://codemirror.net/doc/manual.html).
 The left editor is where you can type (or more typically paste) a JSON VGL specification.
 The caret-right button converts to Clj and renders in the right editor pane.
 Clicking the double (fast-forward) arrow button first compiles the (expected) VGL code to VG and then converts to Clj.
 The open buttons for each editor clear their respective editor panels.

 The caret-left button over the Clj editor area will take a Clj encoded specification, including templates, and convert to the correponding VGL specification, or VG specification if the original Clj corresponded to a Vega spec - including Vega templates.